YourCyborg/OpenRPI/README.md

 Useful Linux commands:
 copy a directory with:
-cp -r OpenRPI OpenRPI_BACKUP
+cp -r pp pp_bak

-Remove a directory with rm -rf OpenRPI copy the contents a directory with cp -r OpenRPI_BACKUP/.
-OpenRPI (source, destination, remove /. to make the folder OpenRPI_BACKUP inside OpenRPI itself versus the contents)
+Remove a directory with rm -rf pp copy the contents a directory with cp -r tp_bak/. tp (source, destination, remove /. to make the folder OpenRPI_BACKUP inside OpenRPI itself versus the contents)

-Search the files within a directory and subdirectories for a string. grep -rnw 'OpenRPI' -e "BlahBlahBlah"
+Search the files within a directory and subdirectories for a string. grep -rnw 'tp' -e "BlahBlahBlah"
 -r is recursive, -n is line number and -w stands match the whole word.
 Along with these, --exclude or --include parameter could be used for efficient searching.

 mysqldump -u myuser --no-create-info databasename > myfile.sql